Ready to explore Parc National Du Canada Forillon? Here's everything you need to know before you go!

 The park offers a range of hiking trails for different ability levels, including gentle walks and more challenging treks.
 If you're looking for a long day on the trail, the structured trail listing for Parc National Du Canada Forillon includes a 67.7 km route with 150 m of elevation gain and an Easy difficulty rating—an option that suggests extended distance without major climbing.
 For many hikers, though, the standout experiences in Forillon come from choosing specific trails that match the kind of scenery you want most.

-Les Graves Trail: coastal cliffs and big-water views
+Du Banc Trail: coastal walking and lighthouse views

-This trail tends to feel more exposed than the wooded routes, so it can be a good choice when you want fresh air and wide-open scenery.
-If you’re visiting on a day with changing light, the cliffside sections can deliver those stop-and-stare moments where the Gulf looks different every time you turn your head.
+This trail tends to feel more exposed than wooded routes, offering fresh air and wide-open scenery along the coast.
+If you're visiting on a day with changing light, the cliffside sections can deliver those stop-and-stare moments where the Gulf looks different every time you turn your head.

 Services and amenities